Take control of your stress and protect your heart

 Studies indicate that people who show signs of stress on brain scans were more likely to have a cardiovascular event such as a heart attack.

-It goes without saying that although this summer may feel better than last year, we’re all still feeling stress and anxiety about life today.
-But if you feel like the stress is starting to pile on more than usual, it’s time to stop and figure out some ways to relax and recharge.
+So, if you feel like the stress is starting to pile on more than usual, it’s time to stop and figure out some ways to relax and recharge.

 How stress affects your heart